citp/privacy-policy-historical/i/in/ins/instafire.com.md

-> *The following text is extracted and transformed from the instafire.com privacy policy that was archived on 2013-06-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130609070405id_/http%3A//www.instafire.com/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the instafire.com privacy policy that was archived on 2013-11-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131123091308id_/http%3A//www.instafire.com/privacy_policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy - InstaFire Company

 InstaFire.com Privacy Policy